Go to the Dutch manual

 2.5 Search by meeting tile & Icons of people

 To simplify your work you can search by the meeting name so it is easy for you to access the specific meeting that you are looking for.
-The two Icons allow you to filter by only meetings you will attend or all the meetings created regardless of the attendees.

 &Quot;&Quot;